Silver chloride

-Silver chloride is a chemical compound with the chemical formula AgCl.
-This white crystalline solid is well known for its low solubility in water (this behavior being reminiscent of the chlorides of Tl+ and Pb2+).
-Upon illumination or heating, silver chloride converts to silver (and chlorine), which is signaled by grey to black or purplish coloration to some samples.
-AgCl occurs naturally as a mineral chlorargyrite.
+Silver chloride is an inorganic chemical compound with the chemical formula AgCl.
+This white crystalline solid is well known for its low solubility in water and its sensitivity to light.
+Upon illumination or heating, silver chloride converts to silver (and chlorine), which is signaled by grey to black or purplish coloration in some samples.
+AgCl occurs naturally as the mineral chlorargyrite.

+It is produced by a metathesis reaction for use in photography and in pH meters as electrodes.

 Preparation

 Silver chloride is unusual in that, unlike most chloride salts, it has very low solubility.
-It is easily synthesized by metathesis: combining an aqueous solution of silver nitrate (which is soluble) with a soluble chloride salt, such as sodium chloride or cobalt(II) chloride.
+It is easily synthesized by metathesis: combining an aqueous solution of silver nitrate (which is soluble) with a soluble chloride salt, such as sodium chloride (which is used industrially as a method of producing AgCl), or cobalt(II) chloride.
 The silver chloride that forms will precipitate immediately.